BuiltBrokenModding/ICBM-Classic/notes/Future.md

 - Mechanical Deadman switch -> Hold to start, Release to setoff, alt-click to disarm
 - Deadman switch -> Heart beat version of the above, right click to start, right click to stop... on death triggers
 - Tracker item -> As an addon or standalone mod, place a physical entity on the player like an arrow.
 Then have it send a radio signal at short range that an item can listen for to find.
+- Diffuser kit -> have it open a mini-game to defuse explosives, pull from a customizable set of puzzles that have to be solved in a limited time.